About the Author

 More about Michael

 After university, Michael managed hotels for Holiday Inns in New Mexico and Colorado, and the Westin Hotel in the New Orleans French Quarter.
 He switched careers during the AIDS Crisis and worked as the Director of Volunteers for the Colorado AIDS Project in Denver and the Community AIDS Services Unit for the Seattle-King County Department of Public Health in Seattle.
-He returned to hospitality in the late ’90s to manage an ocean-front resort in Tofino, British Columbia, and during this stint, made the decision to immigrate to Canada, later holding a number of government administrative positions, becoming a Canadian Citizen on Valentine’s Day in the Year 2000.
+He returned to hospitality in the late ’90s to manage an ocean-front resort in Tofino, British Columbia, and during this stint, made the decision to immigrate to Canada, becoming a Canadian Citizen on Valentine’s Day in the Year 2000.
+After working in a number of local government and not-for-profit/charity management and consulting positions, Michael retired in 2024.

 Also by Michael Scott Curnes